karlcow/Grange-Tools/resume/karl-resume.md

 ## Summary

-Understanding of the Web platform dipped into a long series of interactions of the different Technical Web communities.
+Understanding of the Web platform dipped into a long series of interactions with the different Technical Web communities.
 Putting myself in area where I am an amateur so I am challenged.

 ## Qualifications and Expertise